Coach Pratt’s Spanish Classroom Rules and Expectations

 4. Take time to study every night: Make flashcards for your vocabulary words to help you study.
 Learning Spanish requires constant practice.
 Spending at least 20 minutes per night will help you memorize vocabulary words and be successful in Spanish class.

 5. Ask for help: Please do not hesitate to contact me with any questions or concerns or to set up an appointment for additional help.
 YOU WILL MAKE MISTAKES!!!
 Do NOT be afraid to make mistakes.
 I am more interested in you showing a true effort than being perfect.

 If you are absent, it is your responsibility to get any missed work.
-This can be done by first, checking my blog.
+This can be done by first, checking GOOGLE CLASSROOM.
 If you are unable to find the correct information, then you should ask a fellow student.
 Upon return, you should verify accuracy by asking the teacher.
-You should also get any notes you missed from a trustworthy classmate or any supplemental notes I provide on my blog.
+You should also get any notes you missed from a trustworthy classmate or any supplemental notes I provide on my GOOGLE CLASSROOM notes page.